petk/php-build-system/docs/windows.md

 # Windows build system for PHP

-Windows build system in PHP is a separate of [JScript](https://en.wikipedia.org/wiki/JScript) files and command line scripts.
+Windows build system in PHP is a separate of [JScript](https://en.wikipedia.org/wiki/JScript) files and command-line scripts.
 Some files are manually created unlike with Autoconf.
 For example, header files.
 Similarly to `*.m4` files there are `*.w32` files for each extension and SAPI module.